Identification and Assessment of Multilingual Learners

 Case Study: Identifying MLs

-Now, let’s look at three newly enrolled Kindergarten students.
-As you read the examples, think carefully about the steps that you would take next.
+Let's examine three newly enrolled Kindergarten students.
+Consider the next steps that you would take as you read the examples.

 • Juan Carlos was born in the United States.
 He lives with his parents and grandmother and is enrolling in kindergarten at his local school.
 When his mother comes to enroll her son in their local school, she is given a packet of forms to complete.
 Included in the packet is a Home Language Survey.
 Juan Carlos' mother answered that the only language that Juan Carlos knew was Spanish.